 Now that you have your values, highlight the table you just created.
-Then, go to Insert → Chart → Waterfall chart.
+In Google Sheets, go to Insert → Chart → Waterfall chart.

 At this point, all the hard work is done.
 All you have to do is format your chart and make sure it looks how you want.

-Now, you can also create a waterfall chart in other dashboard tools.
-For example, HubSpot offers free marketing reporting tools that you can use to create charts.
-Here's how:
+The process of creating a waterfall chart manually can be a hassle.
+Luckily, you can also create a waterfall chart using a dedicated dashboard tool.
+For example, HubSpot offers marketing dashboard and reporting software that you can use to create charts.
+Here's how.

 1. Go to analytics tools.